hexojs/site/source/docs/github-pages.md

   $ git push origin source
   ```

+4. Check what version of Node.js you are using on your local machine with `node --version`.
+Make a note of the major version (e.g., `v16.x`)
-4. Add `.github/workflows/pages.yml` file to your repo with the following content:
+5. Create `.github/workflows/pages.yml` in your repo with the following contents (substituting `v16.x` for whatever major version of Node.js you noted in the previous step):

 ```yml .github/workflows/pages.yml
 name: Pages